tdp1999/ecom/docs/README.md

     - In the middle of writing test for cache function -> done 3/1/2025
     - Check CRUD role -> done 4/1/2025
     - Add Role to User entity, user get API -> done 4/1/2025
-    - Assign permission to feature
+    - Assign permission to feature -> done 6/1/2025
-    -